qredo/fusionchain/keyring/cmd/fusionkms/README.md

 go run .
 ```

-to start the MPC relayer service.
+to start the `fusionkms` service.
+The application detects workspace key requests and writes public key data back to the network.

 ## APIs